dude is only commissioner because he is a lawyer with much experience fucking over labor, and he's very good at it

 I’m not sure he has any point here.
 Teams can win the WS by being middle of the road spenders with a base of young talent and small deadlines moves?
 We just as easily could have been looking at the Dodgers in the WS.
 Or yankees or Sox.
 I’d agree something should be done about teams just pocketing revenue and not caring about competing (Marlins).
 But I don’t think an unlikely team like the braves being World Series champ is indicative of any kind of problem.

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 13 November 2021 15:39 (seven months ago) link
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 13 November 2021 15:39 (one year ago) link

 sawchik on the issue of young players and money. i have no idea how you'd even solve this fairly in a vacuum let alone while using the current CBA as a starting point